aoraki/WeatherAPI/README.md

 	}]
 }
 ```
 For the data submission payload, all three attributes are required.
 Sample Id must be unique for each submission.
 The metrics list must have at least 1 metric entry, the metricType must be one of the 4 enumerated types shown above, and the value must be compatible with a double type.

-Database Schema
-With the above assumptions in mind, I chose a very basic DB schema with just one table called `sensor_data`.